w-delali/alx-system_engineering-devops/0x00-shell_basics/README.md

 ### 14-copy_html
 -script to copy html files from current dir to parent dir with only non-existing files in the parent dir or html files with newer version that that of the one in parent dir

+### 100-lets_move
+ script that moves all files beginning with an uppercase letter to the dir /tmp/u